The US FCC Repeals Net Neutrality

 - ninjaalmost 6 yearskeep net nutrality

-- Hello, it's me.almost 6 yearsMy post part 2. -you'd have to first send a letter, hope that people actually mail it, or you could pay for plane tickets, fly to the other side of the world, find your friend and hope that you didn't forget what you were going to say.
+- Hello, it's me.about 6 yearsMy post part 2. -you'd have to first send a letter, hope that people actually mail it, or you could pay for plane tickets, fly to the other side of the world, find your friend and hope that you didn't forget what you were going to say.
 With the internet, you could stay in touch in an instant.
 So I think net neutrality is helping, but a repeal would also help.
 I'm more towards the side of "Keep net neutrality".
 So, what do you think?

 - nintendogamer49almost 6 yearsI totally agree with you!

-- Hello, it's me.almost 6 yearsOk, this is annoying.
+- Hello, it's me.about 6 yearsOk, this is annoying.
 I hate how people value a increasingly useless green slip of paper over countless lives.
 Now, after some comment searching, here is what I think, Say Net neutrality gets repealed.
 Well, since some companies will make their service cheaper than others, there will be a loss of costumers for companies with more expensive prices for the same thing, meaning that they will make their service cheaper and/or add bonuses that make their service desirable.
 Which means that other companies will lose consumers so that they will cheapen their service or add more things.
 The cycle will keep on repeating until we get great, cheap service.
 However, I would like Net neutrality to stay.
 Now I saw some people say "Oh, if this happens, it will be like the good ol' days!"
 I disagree, since the internet allows near-instant spread of information and drastically reduces cost to spread information, before, if you wanted to tell your friend who's on the other side of the world something-

 - me is meabout 6 yearsok